Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 " This Kyverno Policy injects an environment variable FLAG with the value {flag} into all containers in Pods within the sensitive-ns namespace. "

-This shows that I have to send a admission review request (Content-Type: application/json , POST) to somehow get the environment variable back.
+This shows that I have to send an AdmissionReview request (Content-Type: application/json , POST) to somehow get the environment variable back.
 I might need some k8fu which I lacked and completely ignored this method.
 The other alternative was to somehow get access to the containers in the namespace or launch a container in that namespace to get the environment variable.

-solution - For the final time, I started of with the 'dnscan' utility to discover services available and it did not disappoint this time and made me wonder which one should I go after.
+solution - For the final time, I started off with the 'dnscan' utility to discover available services and it did not disappoint this time and made me wonder which one should I go after.

 dnscan -subnet 10.100.0.0/16